Soldering Tutorial Includes:

 Making a soldered joint is quite simple, and with a little practice it will be possible to make very good soldered joints.

-Next clean the bit of the soldering iron on the sponge and ensure there is a little solder on the bit.
+- Clean the soldering iron bit: Next clean the bit of the soldering iron on the sponge and ensure there is a little solder on the bit - you may need to melt a small extra amount to make sure the bit is tinned.
 This also helps heat flow from the iron to the joint.
 Take the iron to the joint and apply the iron to the joint at the same time as the solder.
 Melt just enough solder onto the joint.

-With the soldering iron applied to the joint, allow the solder to flow across it and for the flux to work.
-However this should take no more than a couple of seconds.
-If the iron is held on the joint too long then the solder will oxidise and this will result in a dry joint - more of this later.
+- Solder the joint: Apply the soldering iron and the solder to the joint simultaneously.
+Allow the solder to flow across it and for the flux to work.
+Allow enough solder onto the joint to make a good joint, but not excessive amounts - there should be no blobs of solder around!
+Making the solder joint should take no more than a couple of seconds.
+If the iron is held on the joint too long then the solder will oxidise and this will result in a dry joint.

 Additionally with the advent of lead free solder, this should be used if possible.
 This new solder is now available in the electronics construction shops.
 Although slightly different to the traditional tin lead solder, it reduces the amount of lead being used.